User Preference Learning Based Edge Caching for Fog Radio Access Network

 \section{Simulation Results}

-To evaluate the performance of the proposed edge caching policy, we take movie content as an example and our main datasets are extracted from the MovieLens 200M Dataset \cite{MovieLens, Dataset}.
-From the MovieLens, we choose the requesting dataset of the selected 30 users who request the contents from January 01, 2010 to October 17, 2016.
+To evaluate the performance of the proposed edge caching policy, we take movie content\footnote{Other types of contents are also possible.
+However, due to the limitations of data acquisition, movie content is just taken here as an example.} as an example and our main datasets are extracted from the MovieLens 200M Dataset \cite{MovieLens, Dataset}.
+From the MovieLens, we choose the requesting dataset of the selected 30 users\footnote{{It takes a great deal of simulation works to learn user preference models for a large number of users, and this is the reason why we only select 30 users in our simulations.
+In practice, regional F-APs indeed serve a much larger number of users.
+With the increase of the users served by the regional F-APs, the aggregation of the contents requested by the users will become much higher.
+Accordingly, popular contents will be more concentrated whereas non-popular contents will be more dispersed.
+Correspondingly, it will have a larger cache hit rate to cache the popular contents with more served users.}} who request the contents from January 01, 2010 to October 17, 2016.
 The first part of the requesting dataset, whose requesting dates are from January 01, 2010 to December 31, 2015, is used for initializing the user preference, while the second part of the requesting dataset, whose requesting dates are from January 01, 2016 to October 17, 2016, is used for evaluating the performance.